Newcastle Airport Special Assistance

-- Help to reach connecting flights by given assistance both inside and outside the plane if you need it
+- Help reaching connecting flights by given assistance both inside and outside the plane if you need it.

 Mobility equipment is allowed on the plane and the airport will ensure it stays safe during the flight.
-They will do whatever is necessary to carry it safely such as dismantle if need be.
-If you would like to use this service, you need to contact the airline at least 48 hours before your travel.
+They will do whatever is necessary to carry it safely, such as dismantle if need be.
+If you would like to use this service, you need to contact the airline at least 48 hours before your travels.
 You could also email the airport too at this address: email@example.com

 You would need to provide the following information:

 - What type of mobility aid it is

 - Its manufacturer